cimug-org/jCleanCim/src/overview.md

 ### Source distribution

-After you have unzipped the **eclipse-independent source** distribution (jCleanCim-\[version\]-src.zip) and installed [Apache ant](http://ant.apache.org/bindownload.cgi), you will be using the Apache ant script `build.xml` from console.
+After you have unzipped the **eclipse-independent source** distribution (jCleanCim-\[version\]-\[os\]-src.zip) and installed [Apache ant](http://ant.apache.org/bindownload.cgi), you will be using the Apache ant script `build.xml` from console.

 1. In the Windows Start menu, select "Run..." and type `cmd`.
 This will open a console window.
 2. In the console window, type `cd` followed by a space.
 From the file explorer, just drag and drop the directory where you have unzipped the source distribution onto the console window (so you don't have to type the whole path), then press enter.
 This will change the directory to where your jCleanCim has been installed.
 3. In the console window, type `ant jCleanCim` and press enter.
 This will build the jCleanCim jar from sources and run it with the default configuration (validation and statistics) and the provided example files.
-To see all available ant targets contained in the [ant build file]({@docRoot}/../../build.xml), type `ant -p` (or `ant -projecthelp`) and have a look at the [graph of targets and their dependencies]({@docRoot}/../../build-graph.jpg).
+To see all available ant targets contained in the [build-x86.xml or build-x64.xml](/../../build.xml) build files, type `ant -p` (or `ant -projecthelp`) and have a look at the [graph of targets and their dependencies]({@docRoot}/../../build-graph.jpg).

-Alternatively, you may want to unzip the directory and import the project into your eclipse installation. _Note: If you already have an earlier version of jCleanCim in your eclipse workspace, you will first have to rename old jCleanCim project before importing new one.
-For example, if you want to import new version 01v04, rename first your existing jCleanCim project to jCleanCim-01v03, then import the new one.
-If you want to keep the old project jCleanCim-01v03 and use it, you will also have to update the build path for the directory where dll-s reside, otherwise eclipse shows you classpath error (eclipse does not use relative paths for dlls directories!)._
+Alternatively, you may want to unzip the directory and import the project into your eclipse installation. _Note: If you already have an earlier version of jCleanCim in your eclipse workspace, you will first have to rename the old jCleanCim project before importing the new one.
+For example, if you want to import the new version 2.4.0, first rename your existing jCleanCim project to jCleanCim-2.3.0, then import the new one.
+If you want to keep the old project jCleanCim-2.3.0 and use it, you will also have to update the build path for the directory where the dll-s reside, otherwise eclipse shows you classpath error (eclipse does not use relative paths for dll directories!)._

-After you have imported the **eclipse existing project** from unzipped source distribution (jCleanCim-\[version\]-src.zip), you should create the default eclipse launch configuration as follows:
+After you have imported the **eclipse existing project** from an unzipped source distribution (e.g. `jCleanCim-2.4.0-x86-src.zip`), you should create the default eclipse launch configuration as follows:

 *   Navigate to `src` directory
-*   locate the source file {@link org.tanjakostic.jcleancim.JCleanCim org.tanjakostic.jcleancim.JCleanCim}
+*   locate the source file [org.tanjakostic.jcleancim.JCleanCim](./org/tanjakostic/jcleancim/JCleanCim.java)
 *   right click on the class and select "Run as / Java Application".

 This will launch the application and also create the run configuration, that you can later on copy to create custom configurations.
 Cached launch configurations are available from the eclipse "Run" icon (green icon with white arrow).

-Note that you can also open the [ant build file]({@docRoot}/../../build.xml) from within eclipse (Window / Show Views / ant) and run any of its tasks from the eclipse Outline window, the same way as from the console.
+Note that you can also open the [build-x86.xml or build-x64.xml](/../../build.xml) ANT build file from within eclipse (Window / Show Views / ant) and run any of its tasks from the eclipse Outline window, the same way as from the console.

 Configuring jCleanCim
 ---------------------

 ### Application configuration

 To configure any run of jCleanCim application, you use the standard Java properties file available in the project's config directory.
-Default name for that properties file is [config.properties]({@docRoot}/../../config/config.properties) and you can override this default with a command line argument if you want to use different stable configurations for different jCleanCim runs - see documentation in the application class {@link org.tanjakostic.jcleancim.JCleanCim} and the configuration class {@link org.tanjakostic.jcleancim.common.Config}.
+Default name for that properties file is [config.properties](./../../config/config.properties) and you can override this default with a command line argument if you want to use different stable configurations for different jCleanCim runs - see documentation in the application class [org.tanjakostic.jcleancim.JCleanCim](./org/tanjakostic/jcleancim/JCleanCim.java) and the configuration class [org.tanjakostic.jcleancim.common.Config](./org/tanjakostic/jcleancim/common/Config.java).

 The supplied default properties file contains reasonable defaults, and several tested configurations are commented.
-By default (out of the box), jCleanCim will run validation and statistics on base-small.eap model file, and will _not_ generate any documentation.
+By default (out of the box), jCleanCim will run validation and statistics on `base-small.eap` model file, and will  _not_  generate any documentation.

 ### Logging configuration